IvanMijic0/Video-Chat-Application/README.md

 ![Call_2](https://github.com/IvanMijic0/Video-Chat-Application/blob/master/assets/GH/Call_2.jpg)
 ![Call_1](https://github.com/IvanMijic0/Video-Chat-Application/blob/master/assets/GH/Call_1.jpg)

+## Configuration

+You may need to configure certain settings based on your specific environment and requirements.
+Here are some key configuration files:

+- "config.php": Contains server-side configurations, such as database credentials, signaling server URLs, etc.

+## Acknowledgments

-Huge thanks to lecturer Aizaz dinho, as most of this code was inspired by his Udemy lecture "Create a Live Video Chat Application Using WebRTC, PHP, JS".
+A special thanks to lecturer Aizaz Dinho for providing the foundation for this project in the Udemy lecture "Create a Live Video Chat Application Using WebRTC, PHP, JS".
+The lecture materials were instrumental in the development of this application.

 You can find his course here: https://www.udemy.com/course/create-a-live-video-chat-application-using-webrtc-php-js